Fishing in Portugal

-People who want to give fishing a go or learn new skills can take one of the many day trips available where tuition is provided if necessary.
+People who want to give fishing a go or learn new skills are always welcome on day trips where tuition is provided if necessary.
 While for the more experienced, the sizeable range of habitats in such a small country offer the opportunity for more challenging sport and some whopper catches!

 Fresh water fishing in Portugal

 More and more anglers are choosing Portugal as a destination for coarse, specimen, feeder, and fly fishing and it has some of the best carp fishing in Europe.
 It is possible to fish throughout the country at an abundance of rivers, streams, lakes and reservoirs.
 So if you are planning a general holiday anywhere in Portugal you could set aside a day for fishing or you could plan an all-inclusive fishing holiday- a great way not only to indulge your passion but also to explore some of the most beautiful and unspoilt parts of the country.

 To get the most out of your fishing in Portugal, it is a good idea to hire a local English-speaking guide who can take you to all the best spots.

 You will need a license from the local authorities for fresh water fishing in Portugal but fishing trip organisers and guides will normally arrange this for you and will be able to give you detailed information about seasonal restrictions and other regulations.
 If you prefer to fish independently you can get a permit cheaply from the local council but you will need ID and it may take a day or so to come through.
 You are not allowed to practise night fishing in Portugal.